 Local, state, and federal laws pertaining to the possession and use of alcoholic beverages are in force on the university campus and in student housing.
 Alcoholic beverages are not permitted outside of the individual rooms in the housing area.

 Guests of AUM residents are expected to abide by all university and housing policies.
 Residents are responsible for the actions of their guests while on campus.
 Guests are able to visit during the weekdays (Sunday – Thursday) from 8:00 am -12:00 pm and open visitation is permitted on weekends (Friday and Saturday) until 4:00 am each day.

 You’ll receive a housing packet.
 A complete list of what to bring and what not to bring will be included in this packet.
-You’ll want to bring things that make your comfortable in your new home.
+You’ll want to bring things that make you comfortable in your new home.
 Bedding, decorations such as posters and pictures, and finishing touches to make you feel at home.
-Rooms are furnished with beds, including mattresses, desks and living room furniture.
+Rooms are furnished with beds, including mattresses, desks, and living room furniture.

 When moving out of student housing, residents must properly check out at the Residence Life Office, 1H35 The Nest, in person.
 Written instructions regarding move-out procedures are available in the Housing and Residence Life Office, or online.
 To check out, the room must be vacated according to these instructions, all personal property removed, all access cards/keys and parking decal returned, and a completed vacating notice form placed on file in the Housing Office.

 The move-out deadline for students not returning to housing is usually the day following the last day of final exams of each term.
 Failure to check out properly or on time may result in charges of $100 per day past the published move-out deadline as well as additional charges being filed against the resident’s student account.